Click here to View the State of Maryland Fall Foliage Tracker's daily reports.

-Fall is a beautiful time of year to enjoy the natural beauty of Western Maryland.
+Fall is a beautiful time of year to enjoy the natural beauty of Western Maryland; the air is usually crisp and dry, with sunny days and cool nights.
 According to weather.com, this year’s fall foliage is expected to peak around mid- to late October.
 Here are some of the best places throughout Washington County for leaf peepers to experience magnificent fall colors.
+One of the best road trips is along one of our three National Scenic Byways

 There are other scenic overlooks along the Appalachian Trail that offer beautiful views of the fall foliage.
 The hike to Annapolis Rock is a minimum of 2.8 miles but the stunning view from the rock formation vista is nearly 180 degrees.
 A bit further north along the Appalachian Trail is Black Rock, also offering amazing views.
 High Rock is located just off the Appalachian Trail and has much easier access, unless you plan to get there from the trail, which has steep sections in this vicinity.
 The mountain cliff is situated on the western side of South Mountain just below its highest peak.